gxrsprite/EflayGameSaveManager/README.md

 ### `EflayGameSaveManager.CloudTool`

-Small command-line helper used by the Lazarus UI for cloud operations.
+Small command-line helper for scripting and diagnostics.

 - Reuses `EflayGameSaveManager.Core`.
 - Keeps S3 signing, archive creation, and restore behavior in one .NET implementation.